aarzoine07/cliply-backend/docs/T2_surface_access.md

 - Authenticated workspace members can insert/update/delete within their workspace (`connected_accounts_workspace_member_modify`).

 Service role note:
 - A service-role-only policy exists for full access (intended for backend/internal operations), but web/API “surface” routes should still prefer the RLS client.

 API expectations:
 - Any route that reads/writes `connected_accounts` for the UI must use `getRlsClient(accessToken)`.

+Examples:
+- Member can list/update connected accounts for their workspace.
+- Cross-workspace user is blocked from reading/updating those rows.

 ---

-## Canonical API pattern (example)
+## Canonical API pattern

 1) Build auth context and require workspace
 2) Require access token
 3) Use `getRlsClient(accessToken)` for surface tables
 4) Use `getAdminClient()` only for non-surface internals (jobs, webhooks, etc.)

+Minimal header contract (conceptual):
+- `Authorization: Bearer <user_access_token>`
+- `X-Workspace-ID: <workspace_uuid>`